-1 AND 2 2019 DRINKING WATER QUALITY REPORT
+2020 DRINKING WATER QUALITY REPORT

-The 2019 Annual Water Quality Report for San Francisquito Power Plant 1 (PP1) and Power Plant 2 (PP2) was prepared by the Los Angeles Department of Water and Power (LADWP).
-This annual Drinking Water Quality Report (also known as a Consumer Confidence Report) is required by the California State Water Resources Control Board, Division of Drinking Water (SWRCB-DDW) and is prepared in accordance with their guidelines.
-The report gives information about drinking water supplied to PP1 and PP2 during the 2019 calendar year.
+The 2020 Annual Water Quality Report for San Francisquito Power Plant 1 (PP1) and Power Plant 2 (PP2) was prepared by the Los Angeles Department of Water and Power (LADWP).
+This annual Drinking Water Quality Report, also known as a Consumer Confidence Report, (CCR) is required by the California State Water Resources Control Board, Division of Drinking Water (SWRCB-DDW) and is prepared in accordance with their guidelines.
+The report provides information about drinking water supplied to PP1 and PP2 during the 2020 calendar year.
 Only those constituents that were detected are listed.